 Paraglider dies in crash in Wicklow Mountains

-Body of a man in his thiries is found in the Ballinacor estate on Sunday morning
+Body of a man in his thirties is found in the Ballinacor estate on Sunday morning

-The body of the paraglider was found at the Ballinacor Estate in Co Wiclow.
-Map: Google maps
+The man’s body was discovered in a field at Ballinacor Estate, near Rathdrum, alongside wreckage at 8am on Sunday.
+File photograph: Google Street View

 The body of a man in his 30s has been discovered following an apparent paragliding accident in Co Wicklow.